ljfp/NASASpaceAppsChallenge2025/README.md

    - Copies the code into `/opt/nasa-skyview/app`.
    - Creates/updates a Python virtual environment in `/opt/nasa-skyview/venv`.
    - Installs Python dependencies with `pip`.
-   - Generates a fresh `/etc/systemd/system/nasa-skyview.service` tailored to the install paths.
+   - Generates a fresh `/etc/systemd/system/nasa-skyview.service` tailored to the install paths (listening on port 80).
-   - Restarts the `nasa-skyview` service (serving on port 8000 by default).
+   - Restarts the `nasa-skyview` service.

 Logs are written to `/var/log/nasa-skyview.log` and `/var/log/nasa-skyview.err`, and cached SkyView tiles persist in `/opt/nasa-skyview/outputs`.
+Verify your security group allows inbound HTTP on port 80.

 To roll back, re-run the workflow on an earlier commit or SSH into the instance, check out the desired commit manually inside `/opt/nasa-skyview/app`, reinstall requirements, and restart the service (`sudo systemctl restart nasa-skyview`).